doyle-kfd/KSail/README.md

 The KSail site is how I would invisage a website for adult sailing courses would look if I was asked to design and develop one.

 KSail is developed, based on real discussions and observations.
-While the information on the site is not real, the methodology of providing a business case, personas and user stories is real life.
+While the information on the KSail site is not real, the methodology of providing a business case, personas and user stories is real life.

 The link to the live KSail website is here: [KSail](https://doyle-kfd.github.io/KSail/)